 - Brush the hot sauce generously over the fried chicken.

 - Place all the ingredients in a small food processor and pulse to mix well.
 Add salt and pepper to taste (add more lemon juice if needed too).

 - Optional - mix some of the dressing with shredded cabbage and carrots to make a coleslaw.

 - Place one piece of spicy fried chicken on a burger bun.
 Top with dill pickles and sour cream ranch dressing and serve with coleslaw.

-If you liked these hot and spicy fried chicken sandwiches, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
+If you liked these hot and spicy fried chicken sandwiches (Nashville hot chicken), don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER,INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.